 Where a Misconduct Committee is convened, the student shall normally receive at least 14 days' notice, and will be invited to present their case to the Panel.
-An appropriate staff member will present the case against the student on behalf of the College.
+An appropriate staff member will present the case against the student on behalf of the university.
 The Committee will determine whether the charge(s) of misconduct have been substantiated; where it concludes that the charge(s) is/are upheld, it may order one or more of the measures available to it under the G27 Misconduct Regulation.

-Following the Committee's findings, the College may refer the case to the Faculty, or to a professional, statutory or regulatory body, in accordance with Regulation G29 Fitness for registration and fitness to practise Regulation.
+Following the Committee's findings, the university may refer the case to the Faculty, or to a professional, statutory or regulatory body, in accordance with Regulation G29 Fitness for registration and fitness to practise Regulation.

 The decision of the Committee will normally be communicated to the student and examiners within 7 days of the decision.